 - Both of your references must satisfy the conditions outlined above (section 3).
 If you are applying for an MSc, only one reference will be required.

 - Hard copies of your offer letter can be requested via a link on the offer email if needed, e.g. for visa or scholarship applications.

-The deadline for Chancellor's International Scholarship applications is 18th January 2019.
+The deadline for the Warwick China Scholarship Council and the Chancellor's International Scholarship applications is Thursday 16th January 2020.
 For standard applications there is usually no hard deadline.
 Interviews will start towards the end of January and continue through February and early March.
 Offers will be made soon after the interviews, so from February onwards studentships will become filled and hence no longer available.
 Usually some extra studentships become available from around Easter so there are likely to still be some positions open through into the summer term and beyond.
 For STFC funded areas (e.g. EPP, Astro and CFSA), it is advisable to apply by early February at the latest.